-- Unrefined flour – whole-wheat flour adds a higher fiber and higher protein content that is good to stabilize blood sugar level, keep your little one full for longer between meals.
+- Unrefined flour – whole-wheat flour adds a higher fiber and higher protein content that is good for stabilizing blood sugar levels, keeping your little one full for longer between meals.

-- Dairy-free – coconut oil or olive oil are better for your oil.
+- Dairy-free – coconut oil or olive oil is better for your oil.
 They contain less saturated fat and a good omega-3 and omega-6 ratio.